What is a Root Canal?

 What does the treatment involve?

-The aim of the treatment is to remove all the infection from the root canal.
-The root is then cleaned and filled to prevent any further infection.
+The treatment focusses on removing the infection from the root canal.
+The dentist cleans the root and subsequently fills it to prevent any further infection.

 Root canal treatment is a skilled and time-consuming procedure.
-Most courses of treatment will involve two or more visits to your dentist.
+The treatment involves two or more visits to your dentist.

-In most cases the discomfort will subside dramatically within the first 24-48 hours.
-Any sensitivity to cold or hot will be gone after your visit.
-Nevertheless, you may experience mild discomfort to pressure that could last for a few days after treatment.
-Taking over-the-counter anti-inflammatory analgesics usually relieves this discomfort.
+In most cases, the discomfort subsides within the first 24-48 hours.
+Any painful sensitivity to cold or hot food and beverages subsides as well.
+Nonetheless, you may experience mild discomfort from the pressure that lasts for a few days after treatment.
+Taking over-the-counter anti-inflammatory analgesics more often then not, relieves this discomfort.

-The most common predictor of post-treatment pain is pre-treatment pain.
-If the tooth is already hurting, the root canal procedure will remove the cause and allow healing to begin.
-During the first 72 – 96 hrs we will prescribe an analgesic regimen that should allow you to begin healing pain-free.
+The most common symptom of post-treatment pain is the pre-treatment pain.
+The root canal procedure eliminates the cause and allows healing to begin.
+During the first 72 – 96 hrs the dentist prescribes an analgesic regimen that allows the healing to begin without any pain.

-The most common complaint is tenderness to touch, bite, tapping or chewing on the tooth.
-It is always best to chew on the other side until a permanent restoration replaces the temporary restoration.
+Few of the common complaints are tenderness to touch, bite, tapping or chewing on the tooth.
+The dentists usually suggest chewing on the other side until a permanent restoration replaces the temporary restoration.